jiayihan2020/SleepDiaryCleaner/README.md

 1) An incorrect filepath was provided in the user input section of the `SleepDiaryCleaner.py`
 2) RScript.exe not installed/properly, possibly due to the lack of administrative privileges on the computer.

 For problem (1), ensure that the filepath is entered correctly in the `SleepDiaryCleaner.py`.
 For problem (2), try installing R again.
-If problem persists, contact your system administrator.
+If problem persists, run the R script manually using RStudio, contact your system administrator.